-Anna: Please tell me I'm almost there. *camera pans out to show that despite having been climbing for several minutes, she's barely four feet off the ground* Does the air seem a bit thin to you up here?
+Anna: Please tell me I'm almost there.
+[The camera cuts to a wide shot of Anna to show that despite her intensive climbing, she's barely four feet off the ground] Does the air seem a bit thin to you up here?

 Anna:Actually, we're not.
 Elsa:What do you mean, "you're not?"
 Anna:I get the feeling you don't know.
 Elsa:What do I not know?
 Anna:Arendelle's in deep, deep, deep, deep...snow.

 Look closely and you'll notice Elsa rolls her eyes right before she says, "What do I not know?" as if she's thinking "Oh, what now?"